AlexaIsaks/Recreate-Netflix/README.md

 ## Usage

-* Open the Multipage-website folder in your favourite code editor and click on the `copy-cat.html` file.
+* Open the Recreate-Netflix folder in your favourite code editor and click on the `copy-cat.html` file.

-* View the index.html using a live server.
+* View the copy-cat.html using a live server.
 There are various extensions found on the Visual Studio Code Marketplace.

 * The webpage should look like this: